 In warmer climates, you can grow it outdoors year round.
 There’s also a variegated form of it which has a touch of pink.
 I’m going to plant mine in a large hanging basket with String Of Pearls and String of Bananas.
 Stayed tuned for that post and video!

-Just because … A butterfly enjoying my Desert Bird Of Paradise.
+Just because … A butterfly enjoying my Red Bird Of Paradise.

 If you like trailing succulents then check out Fishhooks Senecio, it’s very easy to grow!